Prohor67/Prohor67/README.md

 ## 🎥 Content Creation
 I make tech content for **learners and enthusiasts**:
-- 📌 Facebook: Sharing intuitive posts, explainers, and tutorials
+- 📌 [Facebook][https://www.facebook.com/profile.php?id=61557415031735#]: Sharing intuitive posts, explainers, and tutorials
-- 🎬 YouTube: Creating videos on ML, AI, programming, and project demos
+- 🎬 [YouTube][https://www.youtube.com/@md.sybeenabrarprohor1302]: Creating videos on ML, AI, programming, and project demos

 > My goal is to empower others to **learn by building** and to break down complex concepts into bite-sized learning!